 Medical detox is a process by which your body rids itself of all traces of drugs and alcohol while under the care of medical professionals.
 Due to the physically uncomfortable and painful symptoms associated with withdrawal, a medical detox protocol is necessary to prevent health emergencies.
-To find out more about the medical detox program offered at Indianapolis Drug Treatment Centers, call (317) 682-1670 today.
+To find out more about the various medical detox programs offered, contact Indianapolis Drug Treatment Centers at (877) 804-1531 today.

 Every person, depending on their history with drug and alcohol, and their physical state, will have a different experience in detox.
 Everyone feels the anxiety and nervousness.
 Some people experience nausea and some physical pain.
-When you undergo detox in our facility, doctors will prescribe medication that alleviates many of the withdrawal symptoms.
+In medical detox facilities, doctors will prescribe medication that alleviates many of the withdrawal symptoms.
 While this medication does not cure the addiction, it does mitigate withdrawals and cravings, and this can make it easier for the patient to overcome their physical dependence.

 Delirium tremens is a serious medical condition that can arise between two and three days after the last drink, and can last up to a week.
 Patients experience extreme tremors, seizures, irregular cardiac activity and very strong and vivid hallucinations.
 This condition requires immediate medical treatment.

-When you decide to enter treatment, the first step, no matter what method you choose, will be detox.
+When you decide to enter treatment for addiction, the first step, no matter what method you choose, will be detox.
 Going through detox on your own is not advised, as detoxification from alcohol and other drugs can wreak havoc on your system if it is not undertaken correctly.

 Detoxification and the treatment for substance abuse is a serious process, and you deserve complete privacy during this period.
 To ensure that you completely recover and can remain clean, it is important that all aspects of your addiction are looked after.
 An addiction often signals other issues.
 Whether they are emotional problems or health problems, it is essential that your treatment addresses all of the issues that are causing your addiction.

 Whether the problem is alcohol, cocaine, ecstasy, marijuana or any other type of drug, recovery is possible.
-Call Indianapolis Drug Treatment Centers at (317) 682-1670.
-Our team of professionals will give you the support, privacy and encouragement you need so that you can be successful in your recovery.
+Call Indianapolis Drug Treatment Centers at (877) 804-1531.
+We can help you find addiction rehab treatment facilities that offer the right combination of therapy, support, privacy, and encouragement to ensure you can be successful in your recovery.